nileplin/DCM_TR/README.md

 A complete Turkish (TR) localization of [Double Commander](https://doublecmd.sourceforge.io/), an open-source dual-panel file manager.
 This project was completed as part of **TR48A**, a university-level localization project course at Boğaziçi University, by a team of 22 members across four departments.

-I served as **Project Manager Lead**, responsible for Phrase TMS setup and workflow configuration, MT pipeline development, QA automation, terminology and style guide oversight, and delivery coordination.
+I served as the **Project Manager Lead**, responsible for Phrase TMS setup and workflow configuration, MT pipeline development, translation tooling, and delivery coordination.

 ---